Gianna Rolandi: Directorship at Lyric Opera of Chicago

 Following her retirement from vocal performance in 1994, Rolandi devoted herself to pedagogy and administration.
 She became Director of Vocal Studies for the Lyric Opera of Chicago's Ryan Opera Center and the Lyric Opera Center for American Artists (LOCAA) in May 2002, and was then named director of the Ryan Opera Center and the LOCAA in 2006, succeeding Richard Pearlman upon his death.
 Rolandi retired as director after the 2012/2013 season.

 Personal life

 Rolandi became acquainted with conductor Andrew Davis when he conducted her performances of Zerbinetta in Ariadne auf Naxos, both at the Metropolitan Opera in 1984 and again at Glyndebourne in 1988.
 They married in 1989, and lived in England until 2000, when Davis was appointed the music director and principal conductor of the Lyric Opera of Chicago.
 They lived in Chicago, where Rolandi was director of the Lyric Opera of Chicago's Ryan Opera Center and the LOCAA until 2013.
 After her husband's knighthood in 1999, Rolandi was referred to as Lady Davis.
+Their son Ed Frazier Davis is a composer and conductor.

 Rolandi died at age 68 on June 20, 2021.